Snapchat/KeyDB-docs/docs/lru-cache.md

 depth the LRU algorithm used by KeyDB, that is actually an approximation of the exact LRU.

-Starting with KeyDB version 4.0, a new LFU (Least Frequently Used) eviction policy was introduced.
-This is covered in a separated section of this documentation.
+A new LFU (Least Frequently Used) eviction policy is also available and will be covered in a separated section of this documentation.

 Maxmemory configuration directive
 ---